kjl-89/choose-your-adventure/Outbreak/scene3B.md

 You push forward, shouting your family’s names.
 Through the chaos, you hear a faint scream.
 Can that be your wife and kids?

--[Go towards the scream, hoping it is your family]
+- 🏃‍♂️💨 [Go towards the scream, hoping it is your family]